qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Affine transform
 ----------------

-Applies an affine transformation to the geometries from a layer.
+Applies an affine transformation to the layer geometries.
 Affine transformations can include translation, scaling and rotation.
-The operations are performed in order: scale, rotation, and translation.
+The operations are performed in the following order: scale, rotation, and translation.

-Z and M values (if present) can also be translated and scaled independently.
+Z and M values (if present) can be translated and scaled.

 .. figure:: img/affinetransform.png
    :align: center